- Funding entities:

 - Funds: Xunta de Galicia

-- Participants: Gerontology Research Group at the University of A Coruña, Institute of Biomedical Research of A Coruña (INIBIC), Research Group on Behavioral and Molecular Diagnosis Applied to Health (DICOMOSA-UDC), Applied Cognitive Neuroscience and Psychogerontology Research Group (NeuCogA-Aging-USC), the HealthyFit Group (HI22-UVIGO) and Dependence, Gerontology and Geriatric Group (Dependencia-USC)
+- Participants: Gerontology and Geriatrics Research Group at the University of A Coruña, Institute of Biomedical Research of A Coruña (INIBIC), Research Group on Behavioral and Molecular Diagnosis Applied to Health (DICOMOSA-UDC), Applied Cognitive Neuroscience and Psychogerontology Research Group (NeuCogA-Aging-USC), the HealthyFit Group (HI22-UVIGO) and Dependence, Gerontology and Geriatric Group (Dependencia-USC)

 - Budget: 120.000 €

 General Secretary of Universities (Regional Government) and the Galician Innovation Agency (GAIN) has awarded a grant of 120,000 Euros over the next three years to the Galician Network for the Frailty Study (FrailNet).
-FrailNet is coordinated by the Gerontology Research Group at the University of A Coruña and Institute of Biomedical Research of A Coruña (INIBIC) and includes the following partners: Research Group on Behavioral and Molecular Diagnosis Applied to Health (DICOMOSA-UDC), Applied Cognitive Neuroscience and Psychogerontology Research Group (NeuCogA-Aging-USC), the HealthyFit Group (HI22-UVIGO) and Dependence, Gerontology and Geriatric Group (Dependencia-USC).
+FrailNet is coordinated by the Gerontology and Geriatrics Research Group at the University of A Coruña and Institute of Biomedical Research of A Coruña (INIBIC) and includes the following partners: Research Group on Behavioral and Molecular Diagnosis Applied to Health (DICOMOSA-UDC), Applied Cognitive Neuroscience and Psychogerontology Research Group (NeuCogA-Aging-USC), the HealthyFit Group (HI22-UVIGO) and Dependence, Gerontology and Geriatric Group (Dependencia-USC).

 - Budget: 95.926 €